Decathlon/scribedb/example.md

 END;
 /
 ```

-create the table
-it is needed to run the test
+The table we will use for this test:

 ```sql
 DROP TABLE t_test;
 CREATE TABLE t_test (a number, b number, c varchar2(255));
 INSERT INTO t_test SELECT column_value, column_value + 10,'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ' FROM generate_series(1, 50000);

 commit;
 ```

 ### postgresql setup

 #### create pg aggregate function

-created during the execution.
-It is just for information
+Created during execution.
+It is just for information.

 ```sql
 CREATE or replace FUNCTION md5_agg_sfunc_t(text, text)